Historic Homes for sale in Los Angeles

 What Makes A Historic Home?

 A historic home is defined as a house built at least 50 years ago.
-The architecture of the house is also taken into account when determining historical classification.
+The architecture of the house is also considered when determining the historical classification.
 The location of the house can also play a role in whether or not it is considered a historic house.
-For example, a house located in a Historic District would be more likely to be considered more historical than a house not located in such an area.
+For example, a house located in a Historic District would be considered more historical than one not located in such an area.

 An Old House Is Not A Historic House